open/close all folders

 - The Archangels and the ever-elusive Almighty in The Dresden Files, who prefer to work In Mysterious Ways so far.
 Non-religious Harry identifies them as "powerful beings of Nevernever", on par with the Faerie Queens and beyond.

 - Stronger.
-Harry believes that Uriel could wipe out all life one earth with very little effort.
-Justified as he is (sort of) the angel of death, being the angel who killed the firstborn of Egypt.
-And it is suggested by Mab, the Winter Queen, that he is the most dangerous of all the Archangels, primarily because he's the craftiest.
+Uriel is powerful enough to destroy entire galaxies, though it's not not clear if the other Archangels are at his level of power.
+It is suggested by Mab, the Winter Queen, that he is the most dangerous of all the Archangels, primarily because he's the craftiest.
 Possibly worth noting is that even among the Archangels, there is a hierarchy, or at least defined roles.
 Uriel is the protector of Freewill and will do anything in his power and limits to complete this duty.
 It has led him to be their wetworks guy.

-- Played with in His Dark Materials - there's good angels and bad angels.
-The 'lead' angel has usurped god and rides around in his floating fortress.
+- Played with in His Dark Materials — there are good angels and bad angels.
+The 'lead' angel has usurped God and rides around in his floating fortress.

 - In L. Jagi Lamplighter's Prospero's Daughter, Miranda is quite shocked to learn that one being Mephisto can summon is Uriel.
 At the end, he gives instructions to Astreus, who had been rather high-ranking himself.